 Framing delicate or valuable items such as memorabilia, precious memories or large prints can take a lot of work.
 And with more work comes more risk of something going wrong.
 By entrusting your framing work with a professional framer like Frame Today, you are also receiving the added benefit of over 100 years of our combined product and service experience.
 Plus, our framers are qualified by the Picture Framers Association, so you can rest assured that you are receiving the highest quality professional service.

 If you would still like to frame a simpler project yourself, we still recommend speaking to one of our expert consultants before starting.
-In addition to offering practical advice, we can also help you to choose a frame from our range of high-quality and cost-effective Everyday Essentials frames.
+In addition to offering practical advice, we can also help you to choose a frame from our range of high-quality and cost-effective Everyday frames in our online store.